San Diego Hard Water: What Every Homeowner Needs to Know in 2026

 Option 1: Free test strips.
 Stop by our Fifth Avenue office in Bankers Hill and we'll hand you a free Hach 5B hardness test strip kit (5 strips).
 Run cold water from a bathtub faucet for 60 seconds, dip the strip, wait 15 seconds, compare to the chart.
 Takes 2 minutes.

 Option 2: Order online.
-Hach 5B Total Hardness strips (~$15 for 50 strips on Amazon) are accurate within Β±1 grain per gallon.
+Hach 5B Total Hardness strips are accurate within Β±1 grain per gallon.
 Avoid "free" water testing offers from softener sales companies β those are sales calls, not independent tests.

 Option 3: Professional lab test.
-For comprehensive mineral analysis (calcium, magnesium, iron, pH, TDS, chloramine), a certified lab test from ESI Labs or Pace Analytical runs $80β$140 and gives you the full picture for sizing a softener correctly.
+For comprehensive mineral analysis (calcium, magnesium, iron, pH, TDS, chloramine), a certified lab test from ESI Labs or Pace Analytical gives you the full picture for sizing a softener correctly.

 Frequently asked questions